ELIFE-ASU/CBRdb/README.md

 ## 💡 Getting Started

-To get started with the data, you can download the compounds `CBRdb_C.csv` and reactions `CBRdb_R.csv` from the repository.
+To get started with the data, you can download the compounds `CBRdb_C.csv.zip` and reactions `CBRdb_R.csv.zip` from the repository.
 For convenience, the files are also hosted on Zenodo and are stored as a compressed format to reduce download time.